 Chawri Bazar is one of Old Delhi’s most historic markets.
 Today it is famous for street food and paper products, but it has other charms too.
 I have been many times, and each time I go I discover something new.

 After Chandni Chowk, this is the most famous and historic market in Delhi.
-It’s a warren of back lanes with surprises around every corner: hidden havelis (classic town homes), old temples, and food stalls only locals know about.
+It’s a warren of back lanes with surprises around every corner: hidden havelis (traditional mansions), old temples, and food stalls only the locals know about.
 There is so much history and so many stories in this part of Old Delhi.

 Visiting Chawri Bazar: Overview